 Originally from France, Dr. Brigitt Raux completed her Master’s degree in Functional and Structural Biology at the University of Toulouse.
 During her Masters she completed two internships at the Mourey group in the Institute of Pharmacology and Structural Biology in Toulouse (IPBS).
 Her research focused on the biochemical and structural characterization of two targets involved in the virulence of Mycobacterium tuberculosis.
 She then worked one year at the EIPL laboratory in Marseille, on the development of inhibitors targeting digestive enzymes implicated in obesity.
 Brigitt later obtained her PhD in Structural Biochemistry at the University of Aix-Marseille under the supervision of Dr. Xavier Morelli in the Centre of Research in Cancerology of Marseille (CRCM).
 Here, she worked on the development of potent and selective inhibitors targeting the BET family of Bromodomains.
 In June 2018, Brigitt joined the Huber group at the Target Discovery Institute where her current research focuses on the structural and biochemical characterisation of novel targets involved in cancer and inflammatory disorders.

-Jenny Ward completed her first degree (MChem) in Chemistry at the University of Oxford in 2011, having completed her Masters research in the synthesis and biological evaluation of non-inositol based ligands for the IP3 receptor under the supervision of Dr Stuart Conway.
+Dr Jenny Ward completed her first degree (MChem) in Chemistry at the University of Oxford in 2011, having completed her Masters research in the synthesis and biological evaluation of non-inositol based ligands for the IP3 receptor under the supervision of Dr Stuart Conway.
 From 2011 to 2016 she undertook an MRes and PhD in Chemical Biology at the ICB-CDT, Imperial College London.
 Under the supervision of Prof Ed Tate and Prof Eric Lam, her research involved the design and proteomic profiling of activity-based probes for studying cellular ubiquitination machinery.
-In June 2016 Jenny joined the Huber group at the Target Discovery Institute, where her current research focuses on the chemoproteomic identification of novel drug targets in multiple myeloma.
+Jenny also undertook a collaborative project with MISSION Therapeutics, which focussed of the chemoproteomic profiling of deubiquitinating enzymes.
+In June 2016 Jenny joined the Chemical Biology group at the Target Discovery Institute, where her research focuses on proteomic strategies for target identification, working in various biological and disease relevant models.
+Techniques utilised include thermal stability profiling, activity based protein profiling, photo affinity profiling and affinity enrichment.
+Jenny is also a member of Discovery Proteomics Facility, where she is responsible for the maintenance and operation of a Q-Exactive Orbitrap LC-MS/MS instrument.

 SABS-CDT D Phil student (joint with the Department of Chemistry)